Ercanar/bachelor-thesis/Thesis.typ

     [@Langen2012$""^1$     ], [0.857], [     ], [ 1.745], [2.622], [5.224],
     table.cell(
       rowspan: 3,
-      [tropics]
+      [tropical regions]
     ),
     [MSCM             ], [0.199], [ 0.004], [-0.477], [1.978], [1.703      ],
     [@Taylor2013      ], [0.87 ], [-0.06 ], [-0.09 ], [1.502], [1.142$""^2$],
     [@Langen2012$""^1$], [0.745], [      ], [ 1.495], [2.207], [4.447      ],
   ),
   caption: [Values of different $Delta T_i$ in both polar and tropical regions from the different indicated sources.
             Empty fields indicate that no values could be assigned to it due to the absence of that value or its composition within the source.
             The values of the MSCM are lower in every category than any other comparable value listed.
             $""^1$ The values of this source are for an aqua planet, not for a real world.
             $""^2$ The values contain more than the feedbacks listed, such as ocean feedback.], ) <arctic_temp>

-The cloud feedback has the effect of cooling the polar regions and the tropics.
+The cloud feedback has the effect of cooling the polar regions and the tropical regions.
 The main reason for that is the overly simple cloud model of the MSCM.
 For a 2x$"CO"_2$ scenario it assumes a globally constant cloud coverage of 0.7.
 Furthermore, only cloud albedo is taken into account as an impact of the clouds.